open-science-promoters/RDM-promotion/website_build/content/blog/2018-08-20-what-we-discovered-so-far.md

 banner: "material/CC-BY/data_reuse.png"
 ---

-# This document
+# Method

-Here, we use the data collected and analysed so far and give a non-automatized report.
-It is based on the elements found at [blog of the analysis category](https://rdmpromotion.rbind.io/categories/analysis/ ).
+Here, we use the text collected and analysed so far (mostly via browsing the web, few direct contribution from the crowd), comparing it to a report from the research data alliance report.
+Both reports can be found as blog posts found [under the  category analysis](https://rdmpromotion.rbind.io/categories/analysis/ ).

 # Summary

-We collected stories we got from contributors and stories we found in different blogs and papers on the net.
-We could see three interesting content: Marketing strategies (how to reach researchers), arguments for RDM, and stories to tell.
+We focused our analysis on three interesting content: Marketing strategies (how to reach researchers), arguments for research data management, and stories to tell.

 ## marketing strategies